warden-protocol/wardenprotocol/docs/docs/build-a-keychain/quick-start.md

 # Quick start

+## Overview

-This guide will walk you through the process of building a [Keychain](/learn/glossary#keychain) in Go, using the Keychain SDK.
+This guide will walk you through the process of building a [Keychain](/learn/glossary#keychain) in Go with the Keychain SDK.

 ## Prerequisites

 - [Go](https://golang.org/dl/) 1.22 or later
 - `make`

-## Prepare the chain
+## 1. Prepare the chain

-### Run a node
+### 1.1.
+Run a node

 You can:

 - [Run a local chain](/build-an-oapp/test/run-a-local-chain)
 - [Connect to our Buenavista testnet](/operate-a-node/networks/join-buenavista)

-For the rest of this guide, we will assume you have a running Warden Protocol node with a local account that has a few WARD tokens.

-The local account will be used to fund the Keychain entity and parties, and will be referenced as `<your-key>` in the following commands.
+For the rest of this guide, we'll assume you have a running Warden Protocol node with a local account that has a few WARD tokens.
+The local account will be used to fund the Keychain entity and parties and referenced as `<your-key>` in the following commands.

 Check the list of available accounts by running: